syncfusion-content/fileformat-docs/FileFormat/DocIO/Conversion.md

 {% highlight vbnet %}
 [VB]

-'Load an existing document
+'Loads an existing document

 Dim document As New WordDocument("Template.docx", FormatType.Docx)

-'Export the fonts used in the document
+'Exports the fonts used in the document

 document.SaveOptions.EPubExportFont = True

-'Export header and footer
+'Exports header and footer

 document.SaveOptions.HtmlExportHeadersFooters = True

-'Save the document as EPub file
+'Saves the document as EPub file

 document.Save("WordToEPub.epub", FormatType.EPub)

-'Close the document
+'Closes the document

 document.Close()